Veena vs. Western Instruments

 Why the Veena Needs a Specialized Tuner

-Generic digital tuners are made for guitars or pianos and don’t recognize Carnatic swaras.
-That’s why a dedicated tuner like VeenaTuner is helpful- it maps Western frequencies to Carnatic notes, making the process simpler.
+Generic digital tuners are made for guitars or pianos and do not recognize Carnatic swaras.
+That is why a dedicated tuner like VeenaTuner is helpful.
+It maps Western frequencies to Carnatic notes, making the process simpler and more accurate.

 Conclusion